katrinleinweber/v0dro.github.io/source/_posts/2018-04-12-setup-japanese-environment-on-ubuntu-and-emacs.markdown

 You can go the text entry setting and set the keyboard change button to 'pause', which I did.

+# Debian setup

+You can't install mozc on Debian GUI so you should first install the `ibus-mozc` package and then use the ibus GUI for selecting mozc.

 # Emacs setup

 You can then proceed to setup your emacs with the mozc keyboard.
 For this purpose,